aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you look back, you’ll soon be going that way.
+> 🥠 You will live long enough to open many fortune cookies.

-Last update: Wed Oct  9 05:09:31 2024
+Last update: Thu Oct 10 05:08:43 2024

 ### Let's play! 🎮